 \subsection{Preliminaries on LLM Layer Pruning}

-LLMs primarily adopt the Transformer architecture, which consists of a series of Transformer decoder layers and each layer adopts a residual structure.
-We denote the $\ell$-th Transformer layer as $f(\mathbf{X}^{(\ell)}; \theta^{(\ell)})$, with $\mathbf{X}^{(\ell)}$ and $\theta^{(\ell)}$ representing its input activations and associated parameters, respectively.
-Due to the prevalent pre-norm architecture of LLMs, the input to the $(\ell+1)$-th layer $\mathbf{X}^{(\ell+1)}$ can thus be obtained by
+LLMs primarily adopt the Transformer architecture, consisting of a stack of Transformer decoder layers, each with a residual structure.
+We denote the $\ell$-th Transformer layer as $f(\mathbf{X}^{(\ell)}; \theta^{(\ell)})$, where $\mathbf{X}^{(\ell)}$ and $\theta^{(\ell)}$ represent its input activations and parameters, respectively.
+Under the prevalent pre-norm architecture, the input to the $(\ell+1)$-th layer can thus be obtained by:

-\paragraph{Pruning Metrics.} To identify redundant layers in LLMs, popular metrics include cosine similarity-based metrics~\citep{men2024shortgpt,gromov2024unreasonable,chen2024compressing}, gradient-based metrics \citep{kim2024shortened,ma2023llm} and perplexity-based metrics \citep{kim2024shortened,song2024sleb}.
-For example, LLM-Streamline \citep{chen2024compressing} identifies and removes $n$ contiguous layers with the highest cosine similarities among their input activations.
-The optimal layer index $\ell^*$ is thus determined by:
+\paragraph{Pruning Metrics.} To identify redundant layers, several metrics are commonly used, including cosine similarity~\citep{men2024shortgpt,gromov2024unreasonable,chen2024compressing}, gradient-based scores~\citep{kim2024shortened,ma2023llm}, and perplexity-based scores~\citep{kim2024shortened,song2024sleb}.
+For example, LLM-Streamline~\citep{chen2024compressing} removes $n$ contiguous layers with the highest cosine similarities among their input activations.
+The optimal pruning index $\ell^*$ is determined by: